-The person who prepared the airdrop manifest and is responsible for the correct representation of required information must insert their name, initials, rank and signature.
-The person who prepared the manifest must also sign the document and state that the manifested troopers, as specified, comply with the applicable regulations and that all relevant security and safety regulations are complied with.
+The person who prepared the airdrop manifest is responsible for the correct representation of required information; they must insert their name, initials, rank and signature.
+The jumpmaster must also sign the document and state that the manifested troopers, as specified, comply with the applicable regulations and that all relevant security and safety regulations are obeyed.

-Note 1: Prior to the boarding of (para)troopers for airdrop missions, a regular passenger process including checkin, security and safety checks is not always conducted.
-Alternative procedures may be used, depending on the operation/exercise.
-Therefore the airdrop manifest does not include a security statement on behalf of the airport of departure (APOD) declaring that security checks prior to the boarding of the aircraft have been conducted.
+Note 1: Prior to the boarding of (para)troopers for airdrop missions, a regular passenger process including check-in, security and safety checks is not always conducted.
+Alternative procedures may be used, depending on the